 Well in theory right now, if you were to make contributions of £200 a month into a stocks and shares Isa, (i.e. put aside earnings of £2,400 p.a.) and aimed for a realistic yearly return of 4pc after fees, you’d reach your goal of £40,000 in nine years.

 If your partner did the same, this could be £80,000.

 In addition, if house prices were to fall over the same period, you could suddenly find yourself well poised and ready to buy a comfortable place to start owner occupation in.

 The main obstacle to achieving this is house prices themselves which, even at the lower end of the house-ownership spectrum, are out of reach for a large number of hopeful owner occupiers.
-This obstacle could however be removed using relatively straightforward improvements in the way that privately owned properties are marketed.
+This obstacle could however be removed using relatively straightforward improvements in the way that residential properties are marketed.

-Because unless upwards of 10% of the total number of currently built starter homes were constructed, little or no effect on house-prices themselves would be felt.
+Because unless upwards of 10% of the total number of currently built homes were to be constructed, little or no effect on house-prices themselves would be felt.